 Move Static Member

 The refactoring moves static fields and methods to another type.
-If you want to move non-static methods, you can perform the following sequence of refactorings: Make Method Static -> Make Method Non-static, with the move happening in the latter.
+If you want to move non-static methods, use Move Instance Method instead.

 Move String to Resource